vatesfr/xen-orchestra/docs/xoa.md

 After the VM is imported, you just need to start it with a `xe vm-start vm="XOA Unified"` or with XenCenter.

+## Registration

+**The first thing** you need to do with your XOA, is to register.
+[Read the documentation page dedicated to the updater/register inferface](updater.md).

 ### First console connection

 If you connect in SSH or via console, the default credentials are: